 Working with a local team in an office makes me feel there is more time to catch up with colleagues in the office, but working remotely makes me feel a sense of urgency since I think any delay on my part would stall the progress of the project.
 In this regard I feel more motivated working in a remote team.
 I have come to understand that the most successful projects were developed by remote teams.
 After all you can only find the best in remote places.

 What is your experience collaborating on online software projects?
 Did it impact your career somehow?
 Do you find it more engaging than working always with the same people in the same location?
-We are looking forward to reading your opinion in the comments.
+Get it touch if you would like to share your thoughts with us.